PERSONAL FINANCE |

 DESCRIPTION

-Students begin their journey into investing by trying out two safe investment alternatives: savings accounts and money market funds.
-Students find the bank with the best interest rate on FDIC-insured savings deposits.
-They invest $1,000 for a year and find their return.
-Next, students find a money market mutual fund with a higher yield but a front-end load.
-They invest and find their total return for the year.
-Students try a money market fund with a higher yield and no load.
-Finally, students search for another money market fund with an even higher yield, no loads, and a lower expense ratio.
+Students will start their exploration of investing by allocating funds to a savings account and then a money market fund.
+Students will identify the banking options with the best interest rate on FDIC-insured savings deposits.
+Next, students will invest $1,000 for a year and determine the return on their investment.
+Students will then locate a money market mutual fund with a higher yield but a front-end load.
+The investment will be made, and the annual total return will be identified.
+Then, students will invest in a money market fund with a higher yield but no load.
+For the final investment, students will search for a money market fund with an even higher yield, no loads, and a lower expense ratio.

 LEARNING OBJECTIVES

-• Students will understand how to invest in FDIC-insured savings accounts.
+- Students will be able to describe how to invest in FDIC-insured savings accounts.

-• Students will understand how to compare money market funds.
+- Students will compare different types of money market funds.

-• Students will understand yield, loads, and expense ratios.
+- Students will identify key investing terms: yield, loads, and expense ratio.

-• Students will understand that returns on mutual funds vary over time.
+- Students will recognize that returns on mutual funds can vary over time.

 TIME